Shahanewaz/shahanewaz.github.io/_pages/engagement.md

   <div style="flex: 1; padding-right: 20px;">
     <h3>Hosting Seminar: "AI Security & Student Readiness"</h3>
     <p>
-      Organized and led a seminar on the growing importance of <strong>AI security</strong> and how to
-      <strong>equip students</strong> to contribute to secure and trustworthy AI development.
+      Organized and led a seminar on the growing importance of AI security and how to equip students to contribute to secure and trustworthy AI development.
     </p>
     <ul>
       <li>Addressed security risks in modern AI systems</li>